- How to find a job

 Is it possible to find a job in Austria that does not require knowledge of German?

 Yes, it is indeed possible, however it is recommended to learn German as the working language in many companies is German anyway!
 Learning German is essential for living in Austria, but there are also many international companies that will be happy to hire you without perfect German language skills.
 Check out our job platform and the companies registered there, and visit it regularly for more results.

 What does "full-time" mean?
 40 hours or 35 hours?

 The number of hours per week that counts as full-time depends on the job and the industry in which you work.
-In many Austrian industries, full-time means 40 hours a week (5 working days); however, in some industries this may be different.
+In many Austrian companies, full-time means 40 hours a week (5 working days); however, in some industries it may differ.
 This is because most Austrian industries (and therefore companies) design their compensation systems according to legally binding collective agreements.
 These collective agreements determine salaries, special payments and working hours.
 A full-time job can therefore be ranging from 30 - 40.5 hours/week, depending on the collective agreement.